-Often e-commerce sites deal with sensitive user payment info to conduct their daily operations.
-This sensitive data means, there should be a standard security practice on every website.
+Today’s e-commerce sites often deal with sensitive user payment information in their daily operations.
+And to protect this sensitive customer data there should be a standard security practice on every website.

 Network and Systems Security

-Requirement #3: Protect the data stored of the cardholder from cyber attacks.
+Requirement #3: Protect the data stored by the cardholder from cyber attacks.